Book cover

 Finally, we will discuss the extensions, which serve two objectives:

-Because of the existence of extensions, we recommend avoiding decision commands (if) in the main flow of use cases.
+Because of the existence of extensions, we recommend avoiding decision statements (if) in the main flow of use cases.
 When a decision between two normal behaviors is necessary, it should be defined as an extension.
 This is one of the reasons why extensions in real-world use cases often have more steps than the main flow.
 Our simple example nearly illustrates this point, with five extensions compared to six main steps.

 Use case descriptions may occasionally include additional sections, such as: the purpose of the use case; pre-conditions, which define what must be true before the use case is executed; post-conditions, which specify what must be true after the use case is executed; and related use cases.